iCHAIT/awesome-macOS/README.md

 - [Telephone](http://www.64characters.com/telephone/) - A SIP softphone.
 Make phone calls over the Internet or your company’s network. [![Open-Source Software][OSS Icon]](https://github.com/eofster/Telephone) ![Freeware][Freeware Icon]
 - [TextExpander](https://smilesoftware.com/textexpander) - Create custom keyboard shortcuts for frequently-used text and pictures.
 - [Timing](https://timingapp.com/) - Automatic time and productivity tracking for Mac.
 Helps you stay on track with your work and ensures no billable hours get lost if you are billing hourly.

+### Remote Tools

+- [Lungo](https://sindresorhus.com/lungo) - Prevent your display from turning off when giving a presentation or sharing your screen on a video call.
+- [Meeter](https://trymeeter.com/) - Join meetings right from the menu bar.
+- [Presentify](https://presentify.compzets.com) - Annotate anything on screen, be it, images, pdfs, videos, code, etc. in real-time.
+Quite helpful when giving a presentation or teaching remotely.

 ### Sharing Files